 There are two big things to be aware of before signing up for this tour.
 There can be low ceilings and narrow passage ways.
 At a few points in the tour, you may need to crouch down and walk along the passage way for an extended period.
 For reference, I’m 5 feet 4 inches and I occasionally had to crouch down, while my mom at 5 feet 7 inches had to duck more often.

-My mom was a little nervous about this, but said that the rangers over exaggerated how bad it was going to be.
-Still, you know your limits.
+My mom gets claustrophobic and was a bit nervous about this, but went anyway.
+She said that she felt that rangers over exaggerated how bad it was going to be.
+Still, you should know your limits.
 If you are concerned, talk to rangers before you book your tickets.
 They will also reiterate all of this information at the safety briefing before starting your tour.

 Total Distance: 2 miles